sp7t/project-athena/CONTRIBUTING.md

 1. Developer picks up issue `#101` (e.g., a backend bug).
 2. Ensures `develop` is up to date: `git checkout develop && git pull origin develop`.
+    > **💡 GUI Alternative**: Click branch name → select `develop` → click sync icon
 3. Creates a branch: `git checkout -b fix/backend-#101-fix-auth-token-expiry develop`.
+    > **💡 GUI Alternative**: Click branch name → "Create new branch from..." → choose `develop`
 4. Makes changes, commits them using Conventional Commits.
+    > **💡 GUI Alternative**: Use Source Control panel to stage changes and write commit messages
 5. (If `develop` has new commits) Rebases branch: `git rebase origin/develop`.
+    > **💡 GUI Alternative**: Command Palette → "Git: Rebase Branch" → select `origin/develop`
 6. Pushes branch: `git push origin fix/backend-#101-fix-auth-token-expiry --force-with-lease`.
+    > **💡 GUI Alternative**: Use sync button and choose "Force Push" when prompted
 7. Opens a PR against `develop`.
 8. Adds `backend` label, links issue with `Closes #101` in the PR description.
 9. After review and approval, the PR is merged by a maintainer.
 10. The issue `#101` is automatically closed.
 11. Delete the feature branch locally and remotely to keep the repository clean:

     ```bash
     git checkout develop
     git branch -d fix/backend-#101-fix-auth-token-expiry  # Delete local branch
     git push origin --delete fix/backend-#101-fix-auth-token-expiry  # Delete remote branch
     ```

+    > **💡 GUI Alternative**: In VSCode, switch to `develop` branch, then open the Command Palette (Ctrl/Cmd+Shift+P), type "Git: Delete Branch" and select the branch you want to delete locally.
+On the remote repo, GitHub will prompt to delete the remote branch after the PR is merged.

 ### Recommended Workflow for Full-Stack Features